input-output-hk/marlowe-hydra-poc/README.md

 # marlowe-hydra-poc

-Run marlowe contracts on a hydra head
+Run marlowe contracts on a Hydra head.